jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (ii) administering the operation of the ETS participant provisions:
     (iii) enforcing and monitoring compliance with the ETS participant provisions:
-    (iv) doing anything else authorised or required under the ETS participant provisions; or (c) who submits an input return under section 194, to enable the recovery of all or part of the direct and indirect costs of the EPA in doing calculations and giving notice under section 194A.
+    (iv) doing anything else authorised or required under the ETS participant provisions; or (ba) who enters an application into a ballot for a LUC class 6 land permit; or (c) who submits an input return under section 194, to enable the recovery of all or part of the direct and indirect costs of the EPA in doing calculations and giving notice under section 194A.
 (3) Examples of the costs that may be recovered under subsection (2) include (but are not limited to)— (a) the cost of processing applications and returns: